VachelHU/EvoNet/README.md

 # EvoNet
-This project implements the Evolutionary State Graph Neural Network proposed in [1], which is a GNN-based method for time series analysis.
+This project implements the Evolutionary State Graph Neural Network proposed in [1], which is a GNN-based method for time-series event prediction.

 ## Compatibility